vdegenne/baidu-hanyu-lookup-snackbar/readme.md

 # Baidu Hanyu Lookup Snackbar

-Chrome extension displaying a handy snackbar to quickly play the pinyin of a Chinese word and open dictionaries.
+Chrome extension that display a handful snackbar with pronunciation feature and quick dictionaries access when you select a chinese word in Chrome browser.

 <p align="center">
   <img src="./screenshot.bmp" width="80%">